JoseHernandezMontiel/homework/README.md

   To deactivate the virtual environment, simply enter the following command (you can execute it from any location, but it must be executed in the same terminal where it was activated)

   deactivate

+IMPORTANT NOTE:

+  For all new projects starting from the "repository_pattern" and onwards, please access them by navigating to the respective directory and running:

+  docker-compose up